linobino1/kino-im-blauen-salon/README.md

 # Kino Im Blauen Salon

 This repository contains the sourcecode for the website of a cinema.
 It consists of a [PayloadCMS](https://payloadcms.com/) backend and a [NextJS](https://nextjs.org/) frontend.
-NextJS communicates with PayloadCMS via the local API.
+NextJS communicates with PayloadCMS via GraphQL.

 ## Setup